bhopals/responsive-layout-demo/README.md

  ```

  By doing that, we are telling the image to not to wider than the container or any element it contains.
 This case is very much valid when a Desktop Image is being shown on mobile devices.
 In other words, by doing that, the image will never be wider than the width of the view port.

+ **Position**
+Difference between absolute and relative is that relative will leave the space; however, absolute does not.
+Also Absolute does not have default width.
+Also, it would be absolute to the Body of the page not any container.

+**Float**
+It places an element along the left or right side of its container, allowing other elements to wrap around it.

+**clear**
+To clear the floating on the element.

+### Responsive Design ###
+Designing a webpage that looks good on devices of various sizes and is usable on as many devices as possible.